teebl/portfolio-app/app/assets/markdown/projects/view_attribute_merge.md

 ---
 title: Making Rails Views Easier with a custom gem
-summary: merging HTML attributes in rails can be a pain.
+summary: Merging HTML attributes in rails can be a pain.
 This gem makes it easier.
 date: 2024-05-08
 ---